jmtalarn/elm-personal-site/content/posts/2017-06-03-build-publish-ionic-app-views-routes.md

   })
 ```

-This is <a href="http://striketh.ru/how-it-works/">**the vault**</a> tab where there are the list of category or projects where the pending items are classified previously to be moved to the livelist when are ready.
+This is **[the vault](http://striketh.ru/how-it-works/)** tab where there are the list of category or projects where the pending items are classified previously to be moved to the livelist when are ready.

 ```javascript
   .state('tab.vault-detail', {